Saturday, 30 April 2016

 Prom

 I also know a lot of the pupils who have done the D of E Award.
-At the end of the evening I found myself dancing with the head teacher in the centre of a large circle of pupils to a song which I think was by someone called Pitbull, doing some amazing dance moves as the 6th year pupils chanted "Susan!
+At the end of the evening I found myself dancing with George in the centre of a large circle of pupils to a song which I think was by someone called Pitbull, doing some amazing dance moves as the 6th year pupils chanted "Susan!
 Susan!"
 I will miss them!

 Social Saturday

 The weather has been fairly warm and sunny this past week, which is very welcome and I think has lifted everyone's spirits.
-I have made my Big Decision, which is to move job.
+I have made my Big Decision (I mentioned this on 25th March but have been thinking about it for a while), which is to move job.
 It's all official and I have received my offer in writing.
 I'm very happy with my move, although there will be lots of things that I will miss about where I am now.
-However I have absolutely no doubts that it is the right move for me.
+However I have absolutely no doubts that it is time to make a move.

 Yesterday I went to a coffee morning to raise money for the 2016 Luwero trip.
 I was very impressed by the efforts made by pupils and staff; the pupils were providing musical entertainment as well as lots of stalls.
 A couple of my colleagues also turned up and we had a pleasant coffee together.